TNT (American TV channel): National Basketball Association

 In the early 1990s, some Hawks game telecasts shown on TNT and TBS were blacked out within 35 miles of the home team's arena.
 This restriction was dropped in 2000, allowing TNT the right to be the exclusive broadcaster of any game it chose to carry.
 TNT had regularly broadcast NBA games on multiple Tuesday nights until the and again since 2021.
 The weekly telecasts were then moved to Thursday nights in until 2021 in which it moved back to Tuesday nights, when TBS was opted out of rights to NBA coverage as a result of the league's contract renewal with Turner Sports.
 In addition to carrying NBA regular season games, which typically air as a doubleheader on most weeks, TNT also airs opening night games, the NBA All-Star Game, and the vast majority of games within the conference playoffs and one of the Conference finals (the Eastern Conference finals in odd-number years and the Western Conference finals in even-numbered years).
 From 2015 to 2025, the All-Star Game has been simulcast on TBS to prevent it from counterprogramming TNT, although in 2022 TBS experimented with an alternate broadcast of the game featuring the panel of TNT's studio show Inside the NBA.
 In July 2024, TNT Sports announced they would be ending their deal to broadcast the NBA after 36 years, with the rights headed to NBC and Prime Video.

 National Hockey League

 Beginning in the 2021–22 NHL season, Turner Sports holds rights to the National Hockey League (NHL); the contract includes rights to up to 72 exclusive regular season games per-season on TNT, predominantly consisting of Wednesday night doubleheaders.
-TNT also splits coverage of the Stanley Cup Playoffs with fellow rightsholder ESPN, and will hold exclusive rights to the Stanley Cup Finals in odd-numbered years.
+TNT also splits coverage of the Stanley Cup Playoffs with fellow rightsholder ESPN, and will hold exclusive rights to the Stanley Cup Final in odd-numbered years.